prometheus-pve/prometheus-pve-exporter/README.rst

 Installation
 ------------

 Note: Python 2 is not supported anymore as of version 2.0.0.
+Instead use Python 3.6 or better.

 Using pip:
 ==========

 .. code:: shell

-    pip install prometheus-pve-exporter
+    python3 -m pip install prometheus-pve-exporter

 Using docker:
 =============